 The short-time work compensation covers 80% of the recognizable loss of earnings.
 For example, if the working hours are reduced by 100%, 80% of the salary will be covered.
 The maximum insured income is CHF 148’200 per year.

 The short-time work compensation can be paid for a maximum of twelve months (complete or commenced) out of a period of two years up until 31 August 2020.
-The Federal Council has decided to extend the maximum compensation to 18 months, as of 1 September 2020.
-Up until 31 August 2020, a registration is valid for a maximum of six months (the statutory duration of three months has been extended by the Federal Council) and must be renewed if the reduction of working hours persists.
-With the extensive abolition of all facilitations from 1 September 2020, the maximum approval period of three months will apply again.
-Accordingly, short-time work permits that have already been valid for more than three months at this date will lose their validity, and permits of longer duration will be reduced to a period of three months.
-If the reduction of working hours continues after 1 September 2020 or after the expiry of the reduced permit period, the company must submit a new registration.
-The maximum duration of the short-time work compensation of four months for companies with a loss of working hours of more than 85% was abolished by the Federal Council until 31 August 2020.
-Starting from 1 September 2020, the ususal statutory rules apply again, however the accounting periods between 1 March 2020 and 31 August 2020, in which the loss of working hours exceeded 85%, will not be counted towards the maximum amount of four months.
+The Federal Council has decided to extend the maximum compensation to 18 months, as of 1 September 2020 until 31 December 2020.
+The maximum duration of the short-time work compensation of four months for companies with a loss of working hours of more than 85% was abolished by the Federal Council first until 31 August 2020 and later prolonged until 31 March 2021.
+Starting from 1 September 2020, the usual statutory rules apply again, however the accounting periods between 1 March 2020 and 31 March 2021, in which the loss of working hours exceeded 85%, will not be counted towards the maximum amount of four months.

 4. As an employer, how do I get compensated?